Lattice model (finance): Variants

 The simplest lattice model is the binomial options pricing model; the standard ("canonical") method is that proposed by Cox, Ross and Rubinstein (CRR) in 1979; see diagram for formulae.
 Over 20 other methods have been developed, with each "derived under a variety of assumptions" as regards the development of the underlying's price.
 In the limit, as the number of time-steps increases, these converge to the Log-normal distribution, and hence produce the "same" option price as Black-Scholes: to achieve this, these will variously seek to agree with the underlying's central moments, raw moments and / or log-moments at each time-step, as measured discretely.
 Further enhancements are designed to achieve stability relative to Black-Scholes as the number of time-steps changes.
 More recent models, in fact, are designed around direct convergence to Black-Scholes.

 A variant on the Binomial, is the Trinomial tree, developed by Phelim Boyle in 1986.

 Here, the share price may remain unchanged over the time-step, and option valuation is then based on the value of the share at the up-, down- and middle-nodes in the later time-step.

 As for the binomial, a similar (although smaller) range of methods exist.
 The trinomial model is considered to produce more accurate results than the binomial model when fewer time steps are modelled, and is therefore used when computational speed or resources may be an issue.
 For vanilla options, as the number of steps increases, the results rapidly converge, and the binomial model is then preferred due to its simpler implementation.
 For exotic options the trinomial model (or adaptations) is sometimes more stable and accurate, regardless of step-size.

+For multiple underlyers – e.g. Rainbow- and Basket options – "multinomial lattices" can be built.

+Each underlyer will have its own tree, and the per node option-value will be a function of the corresponding nodes on all underlying trees.
+In the case of two assets, the tree will then be referred to as a "binomial pyramid".